gpvicomm/pg_prestashop_plugin/README.md

-# Global Payments ViComm Plugin for Prestashop
+# GpViComm Plugin for Prestashop

 ## 1. Prerequisites
 ### 1.1.
 XAMPP, LAMPP, MAMPP, Bitnami or any PHP development environment